 A New Vision for the Florida Greenways and Trails System (FGTS) ...
 2019-2023 Plan and Maps Update

 The Office of Greenways and Trails (OGT) has updated its statewide opportunity and priority trail maps.
 Many trails are eligible for certain types of funding if they are on one or both maps.

 As part of the update, OGT held 14 public workshops from September through early December of 2017 throughout the state to receive input from trail users, local planners and the public.
-OGT also received hundreds of e-mails and letters by the December 15 deadline.
-The input will help to shape the direction of trails for years to come!
+OGT also received hundreds of e-mails and letters.
+The input helps to shape the direction of trails for years to come!
 The final draft of the maps were approved with some modifications by the Florida Greenways and Trails Council at their January 11 meeting in Tallahassee.
 The final versions are posted below.
-The draft Plan will be brought before the Council at a later date.
+The draft Plan was approved by the Council at their September 14 meeting in Titusville and the final version will be posted soon.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.